Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Experiments

-\textbf{Robot Setups.} For the physical-world tasks, we adopt a robotic system consisting of a \textbf{Universal Robots UR10e} equipped with a \textbf{Robotiq Hand-E Gripper} to provide a 7DoF motion.
+\textbf{Robot Setups~(Real-world Setting).} For the real-world tasks, we adopt a robotic system consisting of a \textit{Universal Robots UR10e} equipped with a \textit{Robotiq Hand-E Gripper} to provide a 7DoF motion.
 The sensing system includes one RGB webcam in the fixed position with a shoulder view.